reframe-hpc/reframe/configure/README.md

 }
 ```
 * `max_jobs`: (new in [2.4](https://github.com/eth-cscs/reframe/releases/tag/v2.4)) The maximum number of concurrent regression checks that may be active (not completed) on this partition.
-   This option is relevant only when Reframe executes with the [asynchronous execution policy](/running#asynchronous-execution-of-regression-checks).
+   This option is relevant only when ReFrame executes with the [asynchronous execution policy](/running#asynchronous-execution-of-regression-checks).

 * `resources`: A set of custom resource specifications and how these can be requested from the partition's scheduler (default `{}`).
   This variable is a set of key/value pairs with the key being the resource name and the value being a list of options to be passed to the partition's job scheduler.